dupadhyaya/Rwksp/README.md

-# hhanalytics
+# Workshop on Statistics and Data Analytics in R
-This project explains the code for doing Analytics for BA, FA, MA
+This project explains the code for doing Analytics in R Programming